Vicg853/obsidian-md-storage/L2/Linear programming/Linear models.md

 > [!info]
 > $b_m$ corresponds to the constraints that are applied to certain cases
 > $a_nm$s and $c_nm$s to the coefficients applied to the quantities that we intend to find (we can for example consider them as costs)
->

 ## Three modeling pillars
 There are three pillars guiding us on how to solve a problem using the linear algorithm.
 They are found by answering these questions:
-1) Which quantities are we working on?
+1) Which quantities can we work on?
 2) What are we looking forward to optimize?
 3) Which are the constraints?